-Note: You must perform Step 7 on page 26 only if you are required to manually download the packages that are required for your installation.
-If your system has Internet access and all the required packages are available, go to Step 8 on page 26.
+Note: You must perform 7 only if you are required to manually download the packages that are required for your installation.
+If your system has Internet access and all the required packages are available, go to 8.

-- Step 7.
-Optional: For systems that are not connected to the Internet or that are not using the Red Hat Enterprise Linux repositories, perform the following steps to determine whether you are missing any required packages, and then download those packages: - a.
-On the system on which you are installing Unified Manager, view the list of available and unavailable packages: yum install \.rpm --assumeno The items in the "Installing:" section are the packages that are available in the current directory, and the items in the "Installing for dependencies:" section are the packages that are missing on your system. - b.
-On a system that has Internet access, download the missing packages: yum install <package\name> --downloadonly --downloaddir=.
+- Optional: For systems that are not connected to the Internet or that are not using the Red Hat Step 7.
+Enterprise Linux repositories, perform the following steps to determine whether you are missing any required packages, and then download those packages: - On the system on which you are installing Unified Manager, view the list of available and unavailable packages:

+'''

+uum install .rpm --assumeno

+'''

+The items in the "Installing:" section are the packages that are available in the current directory, and the items in the "Installing for dependencies:" section are the packages that are missing on your system.

+b.
+On a system that has Internet access, download the missing packages: yum install <package name> --downloadonly --downloaddir=.